Yuxing0926/ETGNN/README.md

 3. **Monitor Training**: Use TensorBoard to track training progress: `tensorboard --logdir train_dir`
 4. **Prediction**: After completing the training process, the model can be used to make predictions.
 Follow these steps:
 - Set `checkpoint_path` in `config.yaml` to the trained model's path and `stage` to `test`.
-- -Run `python .../main.py` in the predciton directory.
+- Run `python .../main.py` in the predciton directory.

 ## Code contributors: